Skip to main content

 Funding and Acknowledgement

-We appreciate the grants from NIH NCI R01, NSF SBIR, American Heart Association, Welch Foundation, JOINN Foundation, Santa Clara University School of Engineering Internal Research grants, as well as the awards from the scientific community.
-We are deeply grateful to the close collaborations with biotech and high-tech industry at Bay Area as well as the esteemed academic scholars across the nation and internationally.
+We appreciate the grants from NIH NCI R01, NSF SBIR, American Heart Association, Welch Foundation, JOINN Foundation, IBM, SCU Internal Research grants, as well as the awards from the scientific community.
+We are deeply grateful for the close collaboration and support from the biotech and high-tech industry in the Bay Area as well as the esteemed academic scholars across the nation and internationally.

 Teaches